 Make the world listen by mastering the skill of effective communication.
 There are thousands of messages and information circulating about.
 Everyone wants to be heard, put across their thoughts, and make an impact.
 But how do you outstand and compete with these 7.8 billion people?
-Thankfully, brushing up those communication skills will do the trick.
+Thankfully, brushing up on those communication skills will do the trick.

 Since the most distinguishing factor of human beings is their evolved language system, you ought to sharpen both verbal and nonverbal communication skills.
 You will benefit from such communication skills in every sphere of life.
-Be it with your family, society, or at the workplace, every domain calls for successful sharing of information.
+Be it with your family, society, or at the workplace, every domain calls for the successful sharing of information.
 Accomplish this feat in the following ways to improve your communication skills:

 - Listen With Purpose

 - Stick to the Point

 - Know How to Speak Under Pressure

 Have a look at each of these ten steps to strong communication down below.